-C.1.
-Public transportation
+1. Public transportation

-- C.1.1.
-Non-discriminatory access to subsidised public transportation - A non-discriminating and barrier-free society is a defined target of NRW's sustainability policy and the financed projects in this category. - ✓ For 100% of financed projects, high social standards regarding non-discrimination (in accordance with e.g. the German Anti-Discrimination Act Allgemeines Gleichstellungsgesetz/ AGG and the UN Convention on the Rights of Persons with Disabilities UN-Behindertenrechtskonvention/ BRK) are in place. - C.1.2.
-Fairly priced subsidised public transportation - For 100% of financed projects, subsidised public transportation is offered at reduced fares for eligible persons (e.g. pupils, students, low-income citizens).
+- 1.1.
+Non-discriminatory access to subsidised public transportation - ✓ For 100% of relevant financed projects, high social standards regarding non-discrimination are in place (in accordance with national legislation). - 1.2.
+Fairly priced subsidised public transportation - ✓ For 100% of financed projects, subsidised public transportation is offered at reduced fares for eligible persons.

-C.2.
-Local mobility
+2. Local mobility

-- C.2.1.
-Working conditions during construction - For 100% of financed projects, high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the 9th Ordinance on Compulsory Working Conditions in the Construction Sector Neunte Verordnung über zwingende Arbeitsbedingungen im Baugewerbe/9.
-BauArbbV and the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place. - C.2.2.
-Consideration of environmental aspects during planning and construction - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/ TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied.
+- 2.1.
+Working conditions during construction - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - 2.2.
+Consideration of environmental aspects during planning and construction - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied.